tlklein/simple-form-vue/README.md

 - View or run in the browser via the HTML file in the folder called 'simpleForm'.

 ## About the Author
-This project was completed by Trinity Klein for the CIS 4339 course at the University of Houston under the guidance of Professor Xuqing Wu.
+This project was completed by Trinity Klein for the **CIS 4339 Enterprise Applications Development** course at the University of Houston under the guidance of Professor Xuqing Wu.

 ---